 The inflammatory phase lasts from the time of injury until approximately the fifth day.
 Disconnected blood vessels in the wound will cause bleeding and the body will try to stop it by vasoconstriction, shrinkage of the end of broken vessels (retraction), and hemostatic reactions.
-Hemostasis occurs because platelets that come out of the blood vessels stick together, and together with the fibrin tissue that forms, clots the blood that comes out of the blood vessels and inflammatory reaction occurs^{21.} Mast cells in connective tissue produce serotonin and capillarv histamine which increase permeability resulting in fluid exudation, inflammation inflammatory of cells. accompanied by local vasodilation which causes edema and swelling.
-Clinical signs and symptoms of inflammation reaction become clear in the form of reddish color dilated capillaries due to (rubor), inflammation temperature of cells. accompanied by local vasodilation causing edema and swelling.
-This phase is also called the slow phase because the reaction of the formation of new collagen is small and the wound is only linked by very weak fibrin22.
+Hemostasis occurs because platelets that come out of the blood vessels stick together, and together with the fibrin tissue that forms, clots the blood that comes out of the blood vessels and inflammatory reaction occurs.
+Mast cells in connective tissue produce serotonin and histamine which increase capillary permeability resulting in fluid exudation, inflammation of inflammatory cells, accompanied by local vasodilation which causes edema and swelling.
+Clinical signs and symptoms of inflammation reaction become clear in the form of reddish color due to dilated capillaries (rubor), temperature of inflammation cells, accompanied by local vasodilation causing edema and swelling.
+This phase is also called the slow phase because the reaction of the formation of new collagen is small and the wound is only linked by very weak fibrin.